What Is Wind Energy? What Is Wind Energy? What Is Wind Energy?

 Is wind energy renewable?

 Yes!
 Wind is a renewable energy source because it is not depleted when used.
-Because nature constantly replenishes the wind, we can continue to harness its power without worrying about running out of it.
+Since nature constantly replenishes the wind, we can continue to harness its power without worrying about running out of it.

 How do wind turbines work to create wind energy?